If you’re buying a home, you might be wondering about the home inspection process.

 The owner of EDC, Erik Coplin, is a Master Inspector with more than 1,000 inspections to his name.
 At EDC, we always go above and beyond for every inspection and our turn-around for reports is usually under 24 hours.
 All of our full home inspections come with a free 100-day warranty for added peace of mind.

 Having the most thorough and accurate home inspection possible is worth every penny.
-Make sure your home inspector holds up to your standards as well as the State of Florida’s.
+Make sure you hire a home inspector who holds up to your standards as well as the State of Florida’s.